PetroccoCo/control-jquery/README.md

     $ bower install
     $ npm install

-Next you will need your client ID and client secret from developer.nest.com/clients set as environment variables:
+Next you will need your OAuth client ID and client secret in the [Nest Developer portal][portal] to set as environment variables:

-    $ export NEST_ID=<CLIENT ID>
+    $ export NEST_ID='Your OAuth client ID here'
-    $ export NEST_SECRET=<CLIENT SECRET>
+    $ export NEST_SECRET='Your OAuth client secret here'

 And finally to start the server: